Join our free monthly class: CattleMax 101 Live

 Tips & Suggestions

-Jimmy: Suggests having the following supplies in your calving box: calving chains, OB gloves, lube, head snare or halter, EID tags, Iodine, paper towels, and pigging string.
-He also uses a small animal platform in the back of the RTV with load bars and a scale indicator.
-“We like to weigh within the first 12 hours, if possible, 24 at the latest.
-We also put an EID in each calf’s ear when weighing.”
+Jimmy: Being organized during calving helps ensure accurate records from day one.
+“Our calving box includes calving chains, OB gloves, lube, a head snare or halter, EID tags, iodine, paper towels, and pigging string.
+We use a small-animal platform in the back of the RTV, with load bars and a scale indicator.
+We like to weigh calves within the first 12 hours, or 24 at the latest, and place an EID at the same time.
+As we process the calf, we enter the information into CattleMax right in the field on our phone, which helps keep our records accurate.”

-Kristen: Always keep medications for emergencies on hand and be proactive with post-birth vaccinations.
-“Knowing you have what you need at a moment’s notice can save your calf’s or cow’s life”.
+Kristen: Being prepared for emergencies can make all the difference.
+“Always keep medications on hand and stay proactive with post-birth vaccinations.
+Knowing you have what you need at a moment’s notice can save a calf’s or cow’s life.”

 Order syringes at CattleTags.com.